runnndmc/eloquent-js/dataStructures-objects-and-arrays.md

 In order to work with a chunk of data, you would have to find a way to represent it in the machine's memory

+## Array's

-An **Array** is a data type that is specifically used for storing sequences of value.
-Typycally written with square values and seperated by commas.
+An **Array** is a data type that is specifically used for storing sequences of value. <br>

 The notation for getting at the elements inside an array also uses square brackets.

 Ex: a pair of square brackets next to an expression with another expression inside of the brackets will look up the element in the left-hand expression that corresponds to the _index_ given by the expression in the brackets.

-> an expression is a fragment of code that produces a value that is written literally.
+> an *expression* is a fragment of code that produces a value that is written literally.

 #### Properties